 Tier 1: Carer Standards of Care Assessment is detailed in Chapter 2.1: Responding to standard of care concerns against approved carers.
 Child protection workers should refer to this entry when the safety and wellbeing concern relates to an approved carer but there is no indication that the child has been significantly harmed or is at risk of significant harm.

-A carer investigation is undertaken when an approved carer is the person alleged responsible in a safety and wellbeing assessment or there are repeated unresolved standard of care concerns.
+A carer investigation is undertaken when an approved carer is the person alleged responsible in a child safety investigation or there are repeated unresolved standard of care concerns.

-Child protection workers undertaking the safety and wellbeing assessment must:
+Child protection workers undertaking the safety child safety investigation must:

 The senior child protection worker placement services must: